startupengine/startupengine/README.md

 ##### Optimize your site
 * [ ] Improve your landing page with automatic A/B Testing
 * [ ] Automatically optimize your site for search engines
-* [ ] Get daily notifications about how your business is performing
 * [ ] Track user funnels to know where to focus your efforts (no configuration required)

 ##### Integrations with 3rd-Party Services